Menu

 StepWhat to Do

-1. Complete Pre-License EducationComplete 120 hours of coursework from a state-approved school covering real estate principles, contracts, finance, and Ohio-specific law.
+1. Pre-License EducationComplete 120 hours at a state-approved school.
+Topics include principles, contracts, finance, and Ohio law.

-3. Submit Your ApplicationApply to the Ohio Division of Real Estate and Professional Licensing with your exam results, background check, and required fees.
+3. Submit ApplicationSend your results, background check, and fees to the Ohio Division of Real Estate and Professional Licensing.

 What to Focus On for the Ohio State Exam

-Our free Ohio real estate practice exam covers both national and state-specific content.
-For a broader review of general principles, see the national real estate practice exam and the real estate exam study guide.
+Our free Ohio real estate practice exam covers both national and state content.
+You can also try the national real estate practice exam or the real estate exam study guide.

 Frequently Asked Questions — Ohio Real Estate Exam